qrzn23/min/wip/magick/content.md

 T Thee, that didst create the darkness and the Light.

-5. Thou art ASAR UN-NEFER ( a Myself made Perfect”) :
+5. Thou art A.·.A.·.UN-NEFER ( a Myself made Perfect”) :

 Whom no man hath seen at any time.